Homepolish/frontend-challenge/README.md

 ## Submission

 **Important:** Push your finished work to a **private** repository.
-Bitbucket is free for this and an ideal place to push your code.
-When you're done, please give the following emails access to your solution:
+A privite Github or Bitbucket repos are acceptable places to push your code.
+When you're done, please give the following emails or users access to your solution:

 [Emails to add to private repo access](https://github.com/Homepolish/frontend-challenge/wiki/Emails-to-add-to-private-repo-access)